Leukemia inhibitory factor: Function

 LIF derives its name from its ability to induce the terminal differentiation of myeloid leukemic cells, thus preventing their continued growth.
 Other properties attributed to the cytokine include: the growth promotion and cell differentiation of different types of target cells, influence on bone metabolism, cachexia, neural development, embryogenesis and inflammation. p53 regulated LIF has been shown to facilitate implantation in the mouse model and possibly in humans.
 It has been suggested that recombinant human LIF might help to improve the implantation rate in women with unexplained infertility.

-Binding/activation
+Binding and activation

 LIF binds to the specific LIF receptor (LIFR-α) which forms a heterodimer with a specific subunit common to all members of that family of receptors, the GP130 signal transducing subunit.
 This leads to activation of the JAK/STAT (Janus kinase/signal transducer and activator of transcription) and MAPK (mitogen activated protein kinase) cascades.

 Expression

 LIF is normally expressed in the trophectoderm of the developing embryo, with its receptor LIFR expressed throughout the inner cell mass.
 As embryonic stem cells are derived from the inner cell mass at the blastocyst stage, removing them from the inner cell mass also removes their source of LIF.
-Recombinant LIF has been produced in plants by InVitria.
+Recombinant LIF has been produced in rice Oryza sativa for use in culture of stem cells.